 How to write a living will

 Some states allow you to write a customized living will, while others offer a standardized form.
 You can hire a lawyer to prepare a living will for you, or simply download a living will form online.

 Once you’ve written your living will, you’ll need to get it signed by a notary and two witnesses.
 There are some rules regarding witness eligibility.
 For example, some states ban the use of family members as witnesses, while others require you to have your document signed by adults over 18.

 Yes.
 It’s a living document, so you can make changes to it at any time — like when you have kids or learn of a new diagnosis.
-You can also revoke your living will.
+You can also update it while you’re in the hospital.
+You can also revoke your living will at any time.

 What’s the difference between a will and a living will?